| The discussion on the strategic

 “national” bourgeoisie and its army (or a fraction of

+its army)?
 The fundamental cleavage the

 Cuban revolution introduced into the anti-imperialist movement